joyrexus/regula/examples/composer/loan-application/README.md

 # Loan Approval

+This example demonstrates how we can compose a ruleset for evaluating loan applications.

+In particular, it illustrates how a ruleset's data sources can be specified prior to composing a ruleset, simplifying the composition process: ([`dataSources.json`](./dataSources.json)).

+> Instead of specifying each rule's data source when composing a ruleset, we configure the ruleset composer with a list of available data sources and their parameters.
+This allows us to focus on the logic of the ruleset without getting bogged down in the details of data sources.

 ```
 npm run example:composer:loan-application
 ```

 - [`index.ts`](./index.ts): example code
+- [`dataSources.json`](./dataSources.json): configuration file for the ruleset composer, specifying available data sources and their parameters
 - [`snapshot.json`](./snapshot.json): snapshot of the final evaluation result

 ---

-This example demonstrates how we can check the eligibility of a loan application and approve or reject it based on the applicant's credit score, employment status, income, and other factors.
+## Overview

 For the example ([`index.ts`](./index.ts)), we compose a ruleset that can produce the following evaluation results: